KDitsa/Real-Time-Vehicle-Monitor/README.md

-# Real-Time Vehicle Telemetry Monitoring System
+# 🚘 Real-Time Vehicle Telemetry Monitoring System
 ## 📘 Overview
 This project implements a real-time vehicle telemetry monitoring system that ingests, stores, visualizes, and monitors data streams from multiple simulated vehicles.
-It is built using Apache Kafka, TimescaleDB, and Grafana, all orchestrated through Docker.
+It is built using Kafka, Apache Cassandra, and Prometheus, all orchestrated through Docker.
 The goal is to simulate real-world IoT telemetry workflows with observability, alerting, and scalability in mind.

 ## 🎯 Motivation
 In a world of connected vehicles and intelligent transportation systems, real-time telemetry is critical for performance monitoring, predictive maintenance, and safety analysis.
 This project explores how modern data pipelines and observability stacks can be leveraged to handle high-throughput vehicle data reliably and efficiently.